EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 ---
 author: Muhammad Najmi Ahmad Zabidi
-title: 'Monitoring Java Process Monitoring tool (jps) with Icinga/Nagios'
+title: 'Fetching Outputs From Java Process Monitoring tool (jps) with Icinga/Nagios'
 tags: linux, monitoring, nrpe, nagios, icinga
 gh_issue_number: 1655
 ---

 ### Java VM Process Status Tool, jps
 `jps` is Java's Virtual Machine Process Status Tool and it could be used much like how the `ps` command works on the *Nix environment.
-We encountered an issue when executing NRPE, the Nagios agent that runs on servers being monitored, from Icinga's head server.
+We encountered an issue when executing NRPE, a Nagios agent which runs on servers that being monitored, from Icinga's head server.
 Usually the NRPE-related call should not be an issue to be executed on the target server as it will be declared in the sudoers (commonly /etc/sudoers) file.
 In this writing, I will explain the situation when I encountered an issue to get the output from jps (Java Virtual Machine Process Status Tool), which only could be executed as the “root” user on the terminal.

 In this writings, I want to get Icinga (Nagios' fork) to get the Java process’ state (in this case, the process is the “Lucene” process) from Icinga’s head server, remotely.